 If you have high levels of personal debt, it's likely that you're going to face higher monthly repayment costs on your loan, as lenders consider whether they trust you to repay what you owe on time.

-Canadians owe over $2 trillion in debt, so it's a pretty widespread problem.
-Thankfully, there are ways to manage your debt commitments and clear your balances so you can secure a better loan term.
+Canadians owe over $2trillion in debt, so it's a pretty widespread problem.
+Thankfully, there are ways to manage your debt commitments and clear your balance so that you can benefit from better loan terms.

 If you're looking to get out of debt, the Canadian Government has some useful advice about getting out of debt which is a good place to start.

-Here are some simple ways to reduce your debt levels:
+Here are some simple ways that you can reduce your debt levels:

-As you've probably gathered, the cost of your monthly car loan repayment is dependent on how much of al risk lenders assume you to be.
+As you've probably been able to gather, the cost of your monthly car loan repayment is essentially dependant on how much of a financial risk lenders assume you to be.
 Factors like your credit history, credit score, down payment, duration of contract, interest rate, income and your level of debt can all affect how much you'll have to pay each month.

 Get pre-approved for an affordable auto loan!

-If you're looking for a monthly repayment you can afford, fill out our application form today and find out how we can help you: https://www.carloanscanada.com/application/
+If you're looking for a monthly repayment that you can comfortably afford, fill out our application form today and find out how we can help you: https://www.carloanscanada.com/application/